Best Buy CEO: Jump in theft is traumatizing staff – KION546

 By Parija Kavilanz, CNN Business

-Best Buy CEO Corrie Barry said theft is a growing problem at the company’s stores — and it is implementing added security measure to safeguard employees and shoppers.
+Best Buy CEO Corie Barry said theft is a growing problem at the company’s stores — and it is implementing added security measure to safeguard employees and shoppers.

 Barry said the company is implementing a number of tactics to minimize theft and protect staff and customers.
 For example, Best Buy is locking up more products and hiring security when appropriate.